jncraton/oop-cpsc2030/lectures/19-polymorphism.md

 ## What is Polymorphism?

-- Ability of an object to take on many forms
+- Provision of one interface to entities of different data types
 - Common in inheritance hierarchies

 ## Example: Animal Class